GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 ### Description

-First download the files we'll be using in the rest of this gHack from [this link](https://github.com/gfilicetti/ccai-virtual-agents/archive/refs/heads/main.zip).
+First download the files we'll be using in the rest of this gHack from [this link](https://github.com/gfilicetti/ces-agents-intro/archive/refs/heads/main.zip).
 Unzip the zip file and keep the files handy, they will be needed in various challenges.

-Create a new agent in the Dialogflow CX Console.
+Create a new agent in the Conversational Agents Console.
 Test your agent with a simple "hello" message.

-Use the DialogFlow Messenger Integration to create a chat bubble on the provided `agent-page.html` page so that your agent is reachable via a web page.
+Use the Conversational Messenger Integration to create a chat bubble on the provided `agent-page.html` page so that your agent is reachable via a web page.

 Host the webpage on a webserver running in CloudShell and test it in a browser to make sure the chat bubble appears and works.